Ellen Paneok: Aviation career

-Paneoka had her article titled "With Trusting Eyes Behind Me" published in 1996 in Alaska Magazine.
+Paneok had her article titled "With Trusting Eyes Behind Me" published in 1996 in Alaska Magazine.
 In 1997, she was an honored guest at the "Women in Flight" exhibit of the National Air and Space Museum.
 One of the stories she told at the event was about an airstrip having to be cleared of polar bears before her plane could land.